oceanprotocol-archive/dev-ocean/doc/architecture/squid.md

 _Parameters_

 ```
-agreementId: str -- The ID of the agreement.
+agreementId: str -- The ID of the service agreement.
 jobId: str -- The ID of the job.
 ```